Ising Model: Local Spin Correlations and Conformal Invariance: Introduction

-Most of this research was carried out during the Research Experience for Undergraduates program at Mathematics Department of Columbia University, funded by the NSF under grant DMS-0739392.
+This research was initiated during the Research Experience for Undergraduates program at Mathematics Department of Columbia University, funded by the NSF under grant DMS-0739392.
 We would like to thank the T.A., Krzysztof Putyra, for his help during this program and the program coordinator Robert Lipshitz, as well as all the participants, in particular Adrien Brochard and Woo Chang Chung.

-Clement Hongler would like to thank Dmitry Chelkak and Stanislav Smirnov, for sharing many ideas and insights about the Ising model and conformal invariance; Itai Benjamini and Curtis McMullen for asking questions that suggested we look at this problem; Stéphane Benoist, John Cardy, Julien Dubédat, Hugo Duminil-Copin, Konstantin Izyurov, Kalle Kytölä and Wendelin Werner for interesting discussions, the NSF under grant DMS-1106588, and the Minerva Foundation for financial support.
+R.G. would like to thank Chuck Newman and Eyal Lubetzky for interesting discussions.
+C.H. would like to thank Dmitry Chelkak and Stanislav Smirnov, for sharing many ideas and insights about the Ising model and conformal invariance; Itai Benjamini and Curtis McMullen for asking questions that suggested we look at this problem; St\'ephane Benoist, John Cardy, Julien Dub\'edat, Hugo Duminil-Copin, Konstantin Izyurov, Kalle Kyt\"ol\"a and Wendelin Werner for interesting discussions, the NSF under grant DMS-1106588, the ERC under grant SG CONSTAMIS, the NCCR Swissmap, the Blavatnik family foundation, the Latsis family foundation, and the Minerva Foundation for financial support.
+S.P. would like to thank C. M. Munteanu for interesting discussions.